eficode-academy/terraform-fundamentals/03-Implementing-Remote-State-Management.md

 ## Learning Goals

 In this module, you will learn about the importance of remote state management in Terraform and how to configure a backend using the Azure provider.
 This setup enhances your Terraform projects by enabling team collaboration and maintaining state consistency.

 ### Objectives

 - Understand and implement remote state management.
 - Configure an Azure backend for Terraform state.
 - Verify the state file in Azure.
-- View the deployed static website.
+- View the deployed static website
 - Clean up resources to prevent unnecessary charges.

 ## Step-by-Step Instructions

 ### 1. Introduction to Remote State

 Remote state is a feature in Terraform that allows state information to be stored in a remote data store, which supports team collaboration and improves the security of state files.
 Unlike local state files, remote state enables teams to share access to the state, ensuring everyone is working with the same configuration.

 ### 2. Configure the Azure Backend